aravindams/Text-Pre-Processing-/README.md

 # Text-Pre-Processing-
-Text Pre-Processing and Feature Generation using NLTK This assessment touches on the next step of analyzing textual data, i.e., extracting data from non-structured format and converting the extracted data into a proper format suitable for a downstream modelling task.
+Text Pre-Processing and Feature Generation using NLTK This assessment touches on the next step of analyzing textual data, i.e., extracting data from non-structured format using **re package** and converting the extracted data into a proper format suitable for a downstream modelling task.
 In this assessment, you are required to write Python code to preprocess a set of published  papers  and  convert  them  into  numerical  representations  (which  are  suitable  for  input into NLP AI systems, recommender-systems, information-retrieval algorithms, etc.)
+Students Dataset

-Students DatasetEach group is provided with a data-set containing 200 URLs for papers published in a popular AI conference.
+Each group is provided with a data-set containing 200 URLs for papers published in a popular AI conference.

 Assessment Requirements
 Each group is required to complete the following two tasks: